Patriot720/procrastination-alert/README.md

 ### Feedback

-Any thoughts about the plugin?
+Any thoughts about the extension?
 Send them to <info@simon-li.com>.

 ### Buy me a coffee